Monday, 19 January 2009

 This is due partly to having discovered what were the things that I most desired and having gradually acquired many of these things.

 Partly it is due to having successfully dismissed certain objects of desire - such as the acquisition of indubitable knowledge about something or other - as essentially unattainable.
-But very largely it is due to a diminishing preoccupation with myself.

 Like many other who had a Puritan education, I had the habit of meditating on my sins, follies, and shortcomings.
 I seemed to myself - no doubt justly - a miserable specimen.
 Gradually I learned to be indifferent to myself and my deficiencies; I came to centre my attention increasingly upon external objects: the state of the world, various branches of knowledge, individuals for whom I felt affection.